Q: How do I get the results of my tests?

 Q: Can anyone get a CT?

 A: Not everyone is an applicant for receiving a CT; certain medical conditions prevent certain individuals from having a CT.
-Please inform your physician or clinical personnel if you have one of the following at time of schedule; prior allergies to iodine or contrast media injection, diabetes or kidney problems, or you are breast feeding or pregnant.
+Please inform your physician or clinical personnel if you have one of the following at the time of schedule; prior allergies to iodine or contrast media injection, diabetes or kidney problems, or you are breastfeeding or pregnant.

 Q: How should I prepare for my CT?

 A: Click on CT on the drop-down menu under Preparations on this website.